Hwa Kang Museum

 The Hwa Kang Museum (華岡博物館 (Huágāng Bówùguǎn)) is a museum in Shilin District of Taipei, Taiwan.
 The museum is located at the Chinese Culture University.

 History

 In 1963, the museum was founded by founder Professor Chang Chi-yun as the Chinese Arts Artifacts Showroom and located at Da Cheng building.
 In 1965, it was renamed Cultural Museum and relocated to Da Yi building.
 In 1968, it was renamed again to International Chinese Studies and Information Exhibition Hall and move and integrated to the university library building.
 In 1971, the museum was officially established and became the largest university museum in Taiwan.
-In 1985, the founder's son Chang Jen-hu founded the Hsiao Feng Memorial Hall dedicated to his father.
+In 1985, the founder's son Chang Jen-hu founded the Xiao Feng Memorial Hall dedicated to his father.
 In 1998, the construction of the building that houses the university library, data information center and Hwa Kang Museum was completed.
 On 1 March 1999 during the university founding anniversary, the museum was officially inaugurated.